 Signs of Wernicke’s Encephalopathy

-The most common symptom of WE is ataxia, which is a loss of muscle coordination.
+The most common symptom of WE is ataxia, a loss of muscle coordination.
 This loss can cause problems with balance and make it difficult to walk.
 Other symptoms of WE include:

 - Confusion